Difference Between Moratorium and Holiday Period: Loan, Grace period Explained

 Impact on Loan Tenure and Repayment

-A moratorium period extends the loan tenure.
+A moratorium period extends the loan tenure under English law.
 This means borrowers have more time to repay their loans, but they might pay more interest overall.
 During this period, lenders do not demand payments, allowing businesses facing financial hardship a chance to regain stability without default risks.

 The repayment structure may change after a moratorium period.
 Lenders often recalculate monthly instalments or extend the repayment schedule to incorporate missed payments and accrued interest.